ese3500/final-project-sid-s-kids/README.md

 #### 3.1 Software Requirements Specification (SRS) Results

-Based on your quantified system performance, comment on how you achieved or fell short of your expected software requirements.
-You should be quantifying this, using measurement tools to collect data.

 #### 3.1.1 Overview

 The software is an integral part of a buck-boost system and manages the conversion process from 1 DC voltage to another by controlling the duty angle of MOSFET using a PID algorithm on an ATMega 328 PB microcontroller.